‘The Little Mermaid’ makes box office splash with $95.5 million opening

 “It works as long as the movies deliver,” said Paul Dergarabedian, senior media analyst for Comscore.
 “It’s great for Disney to be able to go to their archive by reviving these titles that started off as huge hits in the animated realm.”

+The opening puts it in the top tier of Disney’s remakes, with a similar performance to 2019’s “Aladdin,” though it was well short of 2017’s “Beauty and the Beast,” which opened to more than $170 million, and 2019’s “The Lion King,” which brought in more than $190 million in its first weekend.

-Audiences thought it did deliver.
+Audiences thought it delivered.
 The film had an A CinemaScore, and according to exit polling had more ticket buyers between ages 25 and 34 than children, suggesting nostalgic adults were essential.

 “The multi generational component of this cannot be overstated,” Dergarabedian said.